 The summer sun, air, and heat can wreak havoc on your skin making it dry and chapped.

-Your first instinct is to run to store and get some topical treatments to salvage you skin.
-Instead opt for some nutritional changes to keep your skin soft and moisturized this season.
+Your first instinct is to run to the store and get some topical treatments to salvage your skin.
+Instead, opt for some nutritional changes to keep your skin soft and moisturized this season.

 Adding certain foods to your diet will help to give you that glow and hydration you need.
 So feed your body from the inside out and check out the eight nutrients you need for healthy skin.

 - Vitamin A – a deficiency in this vitamin can lead to scaly dry skin.
 Pump up the foods rich in this nutrient by adding liver and cod liver to your diet.
 Incorporation of egg yolks and butter and cream from grass-fed pasture raised cows will give you sufficient vitamin A.

 - B Vitamins – these vitamins are integral to helping metabolic processes occur in the body.
 They repair and build collagen and elastin which keeps skin looking vibrant.
 These vitamins are water soluble and may need to be replenished if you are not getting enough on a daily basis.
 B Vitamins will help your skin be soft and smooth.
 Dry, cracked skin is a sign of a B deficiency.
 Best food sources are whole grains like quinoa and millet along with animal proteins like pasture raised eggs and grass-fed meats.

 - Omega 3 Fatty Acids – These vitamins help to limit water loss in the skin cells.
 They also fight inflammation which can be seen in red inflamed skin.
 Omega three fatty acids are found in olive oil, avocado oil, walnut oil, coconut oil, fatty fishes (sardines, herring, tuna, anchovies), almonds, and avocados.